 Coronavirus has forced many aspects of our lives online.
-Schools and unis having to adapt to distanced learning with the prospect of continued teaching via online platforms and the increase in students enrolling onto online courses.
+Schools and unis have to adapt to distance learning with the prospect of continued teaching via online platforms and the increase in students enrolling on online courses.
 School closure has been in place since March now and it’s looking increasingly likely to persist through summer and potentially into the autumn term.
 Preparing for distance learning is important for both teachers and students.

 Of course, we must remain optimistic and currently, schools and universities are indeed confident that by September and October, it’ll be largely business as usual.
 However, planning is crucial here and universities and schools are adapting fast to new learning landscapes whilst preparing for longer-term distance learning options.

 Universities and schools have been in the process of moving their learning and resources online.
 This has been a huge infrastructural task for universities in particular that have had to adapt to online teaching even on courses that are heavily reliant on in-person learning.

 Assessments and exams have changed, some will be scrapped completely whereas others will be rescheduled or taken online.
 Lectures and seminars are going ahead using DIY methods ranging from Zoom conference call to Google Classrooms.
 Some methods are working better than others – it’s pretty tricky for all when the tutor is crackling and freezing up as you’re trying to take notes from your bed whilst eating crisps and playing PS4 at the same time.

 Jokes aside, distance learning is becoming a serious path forward through the madness.
 It’s enabling life to go in the world of education and if coronavirus persists or resurges, it’s going to become increasingly useful and necessary.
 It’s best to try and get used to it now, just in case.